Notes on the Geography of Peninsular India: Hampi Royal Center

 Just to the north of that tank is the so-called stepped tank, shown here with the same channel or aqueduct.
 There are many stepped tanks in the neighborhood, but this is the most spectacular.

 This wasn't a place to wash clothes, but its use is unclear.
 The very existence of the tank was only rediscovered in the 1980s, when archaeologists excavated the buried site.
 Recent scholars are persuaded that the tank was originally built by the Chalukya kings in the 11th or 12th century at a site near Dharwar, 50 miles to the west.
 Five hundred years later, in the 16th century, the blocks were numbered, removed, transported, and reassembled here.
 Apparently the job wasn't executed in its entirety, because the original tank was larger; as reassembled, the tank is lacking two tiers.
 Davison-Jenkins suggests that the tank was originally fed in part by a nearby well and perhaps as well by water rising through the stone floor of the tank, but Longhurst in 1917 has a photograph of the channel chute sloping to the ground and hinting at but not revealing the buried tank.
 (See Philip Wagoner's paper in the collection edited by Verghese and Dallapiccola.)

-Here is an overview of the aqueduct, stepped tank, the Great Rank in the background, and archaeological works.
+Here is an overview of the aqueduct, stepped tank, the Great Tank in the background, and archaeological works.

-The previous picture was taken from the top of this platform, the Mahanavami Dibba, possibly used by the king during the great end-of-monsoon festival variously called Dussehra, Mahanavami or Navaratri.
+The previous picture was taken from the top of this platform, called the the Mahanavami Dibba and possibly used by the king during the great end-of-monsoon festival variously called Dussehra, Mahanavami or Navaratri.
 Nothing remains of the structure formerly on top except post holes.

 The work was apparently executed in four phases.
 Phase I is the base with six granite courses, the bottom one buried.
 Phase two is comprised of four courses of smaller blocks, perhaps also from the 14th century.
 Phase III, from the 15th century, rises five meters to the present summit.
 Phase IV is the superimposed tier of greenish chlorite; it exists only on the west side.